aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 We're going to investigate one of the most common design patterns in iOS, the master/detail view.
 A master view is a list of a set of items, like the view of tweets in the Twitter app.
 The detail view is a whole-screen view that shows _details_ about a selected item from the master list.

-To do this, we're going to create a catalog of objects, introduce the process of importing media that you'll find in Google Image Search (or another source), then include the images in the project's media library.
+To do this, we're going to create a catalog of objects (like a list of dogs), introduce the process of importing media that you'll find in Google Image Search (or another source), then include the images in the project's media library.

-- Add media to the media library.
-- Drop in an image on the front page.
+After downloading some images, put them in a folder.
+You can import them into your project simply by dragging the folder from Finder onto the sidebar in Xcode.
+You'll see a dialog box pop up with some options about how to enter them.
+For now, let's check "Copy Items if Needed" and select "Create Groups."
+We'll describe what these mean later.

+Once the import is complete, the images will show up in the Media Library in the lower-right corner of Interface Builder.
+We're going to add these images to the rows in the table view, but first we have to learn a little about tables.

+### Table Views

+Table Views (or UITableViews) are one of the most important views in iOS.
+You see tables everywhere.
+Pretty much every task manager app uses a table view to show a list of tasks.
+The Twitter app, Instagram, Facebook, all use table views to display a linear list of entries.
+In addition to their ubiquity, they also use code patterns that relate to many other parts of UIKit, but we won't be learning about that in this workshop.

+Tables are composed of Table "cells," each of which contains a generic View.
+There are two ways you can specify the content of a cell, either statically or dynamically.
+Both methods use Interface Builder, but static cells are all we have time for today.

 - Drop media into the first cell in the table.
 - Add a segue from the cell to a new view controller.